a3bc/CGU/EN/V5/index.md

     use only data that are adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

 3\.
-We ensure that the data are kept up to date and take steps to ensure
+We ensure that the data is kept up to date and take steps to ensure
-    that data that are inaccurate are erased or rectified.
+    that data that is inaccurate is erased or rectified.

 # 4. What data do we process?